nimoalr/raspberry-wan-failover/README.md

 4) Test

 - From a Tailscale client, ping a host in your LAN subnet.
-- Simulate failover: `sudo ip link set eth0 down`.
-The service should switch to wlan0, apply `fw_failover.sh`, and continue to allow Tailscale <-> LAN access.
+- Simulate failover by taking down your primary WAN interface (e.g., `sudo ip link set eth0 down`).
+The service should switch to your failover WAN interface, apply `fw_failover.sh`, and continue to allow Tailscale <-> LAN access.
 Restore with `sudo ip link set eth0 up`.

 ## Uninstall